 10. Board policies and/or bylaws clearly establish a process for board evaluation.
 The evaluation assesses the board's effectiveness in promoting and sustaining academic quality and institutional effectiveness.
-The governing board regularly evaluates its practices and performance, including full participation in board training, and makes public the results.
-The results are used to improve board performance, academic quality, and institutional effectiveness.
+The governing board regularly evaluates its practices and performance, including full participation in board training, and makes

-EVIDENCE OF MEETING THE STANDARD Existing board policy defines the Board's commitment to and process for annual self-evaluation [IV.C.10_01].
+EVIDENCE OF MEETING THE STANDARD Existing Board Policy defines the Board's commitment to and process for annual self-evaluation [IV.C.10_01].
 The Board has a consistent record of conducting its annual self-evaluation with full participation from all elected members.
 The evaluation instrument asks trustees to measure individual and collective performance [IV.C.10_02; IV.C.10_03].
 In odd years, the Board solicits feedback from the Chancellor's Advisory Council, public members of the Citizens' Bond Oversight Committee, Audit and Finance Committee, and the executive committee of the Foothill-De Anza Foundation Board of Directors.
 In 2021, feedback from the student trustees who served during the evaluation period was also included for the first time.
 The Board uses retreats to discuss suggestions for improvement.